 The SF Form 1408 lists 15 attributes that an accounting system must be capable of accomplishing in order to be considered adequate.
 A few of these attributes might apply only to specific types of contracts or contracts with certain provisions or requirements but the majority apply across the board.
 Here are the 15 attributes:

-1. Is the system in accord with GAAP (Generally Accepted Accounting Standards)?
+1. Is the system in accord with GAAP (Generally Accepted Accounting Principles)?
 This is usually something that is answered in the negative, as in, nothing came to our attention that was contrary to GAAP.

 2. Does the accounting system provide for proper segregation of direct costs from indirect costs?
 First, you will need to define what costs are direct and which are indirect.

 3. Dies the accounting system provide for identification and accumulation of direct costs by contract?
 This requires a job cost system or a system with the capability to accumulate costs by contract.
 Lots of companies using QuickBooks use the "class" feature for their job costing.